 Seaboard has investments in non-consolidated affiliates to further its business strategies and partner with other entities that have expertise in certain industries and countries.
 These investments are all accounted for using the equity method of accounting.
 Related-party transactions with these non-consolidated affiliates for product sales or services are identified on the statement of comprehensive income.
 As Seaboard conducts its agricultural commodity trading business with third parties, consolidated subsidiaries and non-consolidated affiliates on an interrelated basis, cost of sales on affiliate sales transactions cannot be distinguished without making numerous assumptions, primarily with respect to mark-to-market accounting for commodity derivatives.
-Purchases of raw materials or services from related parties included in Cost of sales were \$22 million and \$25 million for the three months ended September 30, 2023 and October 1, 2022, respectively, and \$66 million and \$59 million for the nine months ended September 30, 2023 and October 1, 2022, respectively.
+Purchases of raw materials or services from related parties included in Cost cost of sales were \$22 million \$15 million and \$25 million \$26 million for the three months ended September 30, 2023 March 30, 2024 and October 1, 2022, respectively, and \$66 million and \$59 million for the nine months ended September 30, 2023 and October 1, 2022 April 1, 2023, respectively.